ShiromMakkad/docker-pihole-sync/README.md

 There are other options out there such as [pihole-cloudsync](https://github.com/stevejenkins/pihole-cloudsync) and [pihole-sync](https://github.com/simonwhitaker/pihole-sync), but this repo offers 4 unique features:

 ### 1. Docker Support
 If you have a project based on docker, it doesn't make sense to have a single sync script running outside of docker.
-Your whole project should be started with docker-compose up and ended on docker-compose down (or a different command on swarm), and you can do that with this repo.
-Additionally, installing things like python or git inside a container is difficult because the container will be destroyed on shutdown.
-You could create volumes for the changed folders, but that's a hacky, difficult to maintain solution.
+Your whole project should be started with docker-compose up and ended on docker-compose down.
 ### 2. Continuous Synchronization
 The code will monitor the selected the folder for changes and immediately update the other Pihole.
 Great for updating the whitelist and seeing the website work immediately.
 ### 3. All Settings Are Transferred